The Founding of the Flippers: Your Guide to the History of Pinball

 An Improved Version of Bagatelle

 Redgrave made the gave a lot more compact.
 He shrunk the table, replaced the balls with smaller marbles, and inclined the box.
-He also added a coiled spring and plunger, which is what modern pinball machines use.
+He also added a coiled spring and plunger, which modern pinball machines use.

 The First Pinball Machines